ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 A Default VPC which Amazon provides for you in each region (think of a region as a separate city) is like a pre-built house in that city.
 This house comes with some defaukt settings to help you move in and start living (or start deploying your applications) immediately but juat like a real house, you can change these settings according to your needs.

 ### Creating a new VPC
+The following steps are taken to create a VPC:

 ### Creating & Configuring Subnets
 #### What are Subnets?